Some rules have changed! Please read closely!

 Official online entries must be completed in their entirety.
 Studio owners/directors must check the release clause at checkout.
-ENTRIES MUST BE received in our office 30 days prior to the event date to receive discounts and promotional offers.
+ENTRIES MUST BE received in our office 45 days prior to the event date to receive discounts and promotional offers.
 Entries will be accepted on a first-come, first-serve basis and will be limited to the amount of performance time available.
-A late fee will be applied after the deadline date, if you have not completely checked out, including payment; please refer to “FEES” Page on STUDIO CONSOLE.
-No entries are considered “registered” until paid in full, nor will any entries be processed without full payment.
+A late fee will be applied after the deadline date.
+No entries are considered “registered” until paid in full, nor will any entries be allowed to take the stage without full payment.
 Only Visa, Master Card, or EFT Debit transactions will be accepted.
 The deadline for category/competition changes is 2 weeks prior to the event date.
 No changes will be accepted after this date without a late fee applied.
 AMP reserves the right to add additional competition days or move the competition location due to unforeseen circumstances.
 AMP also reserves the right to cancel any event that does not meet the minimal number of acceptable entries.
 In the event this should occur, all entry fees will be refunded.
 There will be NO refunds on entries after the minimum numbers of entries have been received and the competition has been confirmed.
 Admission is free and the general public is welcomed.
-Doors will open exactly 30 minutes prior to the first performance time.
+Doors will open exactly 45 minutes prior to the first performance time.
 For the start of the day, please do NOT arrive earlier that 45 minutes as you will be asked to wait outside while the venue and AMP staff prepares for our event.
 NO VIDEO OR FLASH PHOTOGRAPHY – A professional service will be provided at AMP events..
 This includes picture and video of all routines.
 Therefore no video or photography may be taken.
 This includes on your cellular devices.
 Please pass this information along to your students, parents, and families.
-This is done to protect the rights of the choreographer, to protect the children’s safety and to make it possible for AMP to offer a full photo and video service.
-Failure to comply with this rule may result in confiscation of the recordings and/or photographs, and disqualification.
+This is done to protect the rights of the choreographer, to protect the children’s safety and to make it possible for AMP to provide studios with their full media services/packages.
+Failure to comply with this rule may result in confiscation of the recordings and disqualification all special and overall High Point Awards.
 It is the responsibility of the studio owner/director to inform their students and parents of the NO Photo/Video rule.
 No food, drinks or smoking is allowed in the competition performance area or inside the contracted venue.
 All participating teachers, dancers and spectators are expected to display good sportsmanship.
 For the safety of our dancers, and the focus of our judges, please NO airhorns or noisemakers of any kind in the audience.
 We encourage your support but please cheer with your applause and voices only.
 No student may compete under two or more studios.
 Failure to comply could result in immediate disqualification and loss of privileges to participate in future AMP Competitions.

-Time Limits: All Solos, Duet/Trios must be limited to 2:45 minutes.
+Time Limits: All Solos, Duet/Trios must be limited to 2:35 minutes.
 Small Groups must be limited to 3:00 minutes.
-All Large Groups must be limited to 4:00 minutes.
-Super Line performances have a 5:00 minute time limit.
-Production performances have a 7:00 minute time limit for performance and a total of 4:00 minutes for set-up and removal of props.
+All Large Groups and Super Lines must be limited to 4:00 minutes.
+Production performances have a 7:00 minute time limit for performance and a combined total of 4:00 minutes for set-up and removal of props.
 Extended time is available (up to 1:00 minute for a fee of $5.00 per performer) for Small Group, Large Groups, Super Lines and Productions.
 Routines that don’t comply with these time limits may result in a deduction.
 Dancers are expected to perform in the order published, unless the Competition Director grants special permission or it has been pre-approved and documented by the office administration prior to the competition.
-Unauthorized delays of the performance schedule will result in a 1-point per judge deduction and/or disqualification.
+Unauthorized delays of the performance schedule will result in a deduction per judge and/or disqualification.
 Dances not performing within 10 acts after their scheduled performance time will not be eligible for Overall High Point Awards, unless it has been pre-approved by the office administration or by the Competition Director.
 An act that re-performs will only be re-adjudicated if it experiences a technical error on AMP’s behalf.
-A tentative schedule with the performance time of each act will be available online via the "Studio Console" one week prior to the competition.
+A tentative schedule with the performance time of each act will be available online.
 Contestants in the first 10 acts competing should arrive in full costume including hair and make-up and be ready to perform.
 All other competing dancers must be ready to perform one hour prior to their scheduled performance time. **If the competition is running ahead of schedule, dancers are expected to perform in order of the program and / or when called upon backstage.
 AMP will not allow the competition to run more than an hour ahead of schedule.

 We have added a NEW age category!
 Please welcome our BITTIES!
 BITTIES must be entered in our NEW BEAT Level ONLY.
-Age Divisions are as follows: Mini: 4-8.
-Junior: 9-12.
+Age Divisions are as follows: Bitty: 3-6 Mini: 7-9.
+Junior: 10-12.
 Teen: 13-15.
 Senior: 16 & up.
 AGE DIVISIONS ARE DETERMINED AS OF JANUARY 1ST CUT OFF.
-The 2016 November and December competition ages must be bumped up to the dancer’s age as of January 1, 2017.
 The average age will determine the age group for Duet/Trios, Groups, Super Lines and Productions.
 When determining the average age of an act, always drop the decimal.
 The average age of each entry must not drop more than one age division below the age of the oldest dancer in the entry, regardless of the actual average age.
-Example; an entry contains dancers ranging in age 9-17, the entry may not compete younger that the Teen Category (one division younger than the oldest dancer; 17).
+Example; an entry contains dancers ranging in age 10-17, the entry may not compete younger that the Teen Category (one division younger than the oldest dancer; 17).
 This does not apply to Productions – Average age will determine where all productions are placed.
 Routines are allowed to “age up” (compete in an age category higher than the average age) at the teacher’s/studio owner’s discretion.

 LEVELS AND GUIDELINES

 LOW FREQUENCY LEVEL: This level is for your beginner and intermediate dancers who have had some, but minimal competitive experience, and should be determined at the discretion of the studio owner/director.
-This level is for the inexperienced competitor or a dancer who only trains up to 6 hours a week; however this is just a suggested guideline and age and technical ability should be taken highly into consideration.
+This level is for the dancer who only trains up to 6 hours a week; however this is just a suggested guideline and age and technical ability should be taken highly into consideration.
 For example, if your student only trains 5 hours a week but is executing triple pirouettes, power acro skills, advanced flexibility, jump and turn sequences, then your dancer should be in our High Frequency division regardless of hours trained in a week.
 75% of your participating dancers in group/line numbers must be Low Frequency level dancers in order to compete in this category.

 HIGH FREQUENCY LEVEL: This level is for your advanced dancers and should be determined at the discretion of the studio owner/director.
 This level is for the experienced competitor or a dancer who trains over 6 hours a week.
 Age and technical ability should be taken into consideration.
 Routines can always choose to compete up.